MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

    * Height (integer) - the height of the image file
    * Name (string) - the name of the image file
    * Width (integer) - the width of the image file
    * UserAddedAsset (boolean) - If true, the file was added by the user.
-If false, the file is one of Misty's system image files.
+If false, the file is one of Misty's system files.

 ### SaveImageAssetToRobot